Morrowind

 • A creepy and claustrophobic atmosphere in some areas, and overhelmingly huge chambers with epic vistas in others

-• Two new and unique boss encounters, each with their own bit of voice acting.
+• Two new and unique boss encounters, each with their own unique mechanics and their own bit of voice acting.
 One of them comes with an epic scripted introductory scene.

 • Completely new and unique items for you to loot, including three new artifact weapons and two new armor sets

-• Many new assets for you to marvel about as you progress through the dungeon: animated corpses hanging from chains, giant lava falls, statues, an extension of OAAB’s infernace set, and a certain huge, red crystal
+• Many new assets for you to marvel about as you progress through the dungeon, for instance: animated corpses hanging from chains, giant lava falls, statues, an extension of OAAB’s infernace set, or a certain huge, red crystal

 • Custom music tracks throughout the dungeon, including an epic boss theme that plays during the final boss fight